tpbnick/docs/docs/py-functions.md

 make_pizza(16, 'pepperoni')
 make_pizza(12, 'mushrooms', 'green peppers', 'extra cheese')
 ```
-The asterisk in the `import` statement tells Python to copy every function from the module `pizza` (`pizza.py`) into this program file.
+The asterisk in the `#!py import` statement tells Python to copy every function from the module `pizza` (`pizza.py`) into this program file.
 Because every function is imported, you can call each function by name without using the dot notation.
 However, it is best not to use this approach when you're working with larger modules that you didn't write: if the module has a function name that matches an existing name in your project, you can get some unexpected results.
 Python may see several functions or variables with the same name, and instead of importing all the functions separately, it will overwrite the functions.

 The best approach is to import the function or functions you want, or import the entire module and use the dot notation.
 This leads to clear code that's easy to read and understand.
-I include this section so you'll recognize `import` statements like the following when you see them in other people's code:
+I include this section so you'll recognize `#!py import` statements like the following when you see them in other people's code:
 ```py
 from module_name import *
 ```